 5. Stand up for yourself

-You know that you are being treated unfairly and are justifiably angry.
-Well sometimes you shouldn’t let things pass because you don’t want to cause a fuss.
+You know that you are being mistreated and are justifiably angry.
+Well, sometimes you shouldn’t let things pass because you don’t want to cause a fuss.
 Sometimes you should stand up for yourself.
 Just because you are an assistant doesn’t mean that people can take advantage!
-It is hard but totally worthwhile and you will gain respect for it.
+It is hard but worthwhile, and you will gain respect for it.

 6. Think long and hard about your next career move

 So what is it that you like about your job?
-Ah, you like the creative stuff – marketing, events and writing?
-So why would you take a role which does not detail those tasks in the job spec… Oh it’s more money and you are going to be EA to a more senior director you say?
+Ah, you want the creative stuff – marketing, events and writing?
+So why would you take a role which does not detail those tasks in the job spec?
+Oh, it’s more money, and you are going to be EA to a more senior director, you say?
 Right, that makes sense but maybe take a little longer mulling over that job spec, it doesn’t sound like your cup of tea.

 7. You have every right to voice your opinion

-The same as the right you have to stand up for yourself you also have the right to voice your own opinion.
-Sometimes you don’t have an opinion, that is fine, shut up and learn something!
-But, when you can contribute to a meeting or a group discussion you should!
+The same as the right you have to stand up for yourself; you also have the right to express your own opinion.
+Sometimes you don’t have an idea, that is fine, shut up and learn something!
+But, when you can contribute to a meeting or a group discussion, you should!
 You might say something that no one else has thought of and then who knows what might happen!

 8. Be prepared

-When you don’t come prepared to meetings or group projects you are going to be asked questions you don’t know the answer too.
+When you don’t come ready to meetings or group projects, you are going to be asked questions you don’t know the answer too.
 When you forget to do something you’ll be asked about it.
-So do the work you need to do prior to any meetings.
-It really does make life a lot easier!
+So do the work you need to do before any meetings.
+It does make life a lot easier!
 Oh and write everything down, your brain is like a sieve at times!

 9. Don’t miss out on the fun

-You know sometimes you should go for that after work drink, you should get to know your colleagues – they are nice people.
+You know sometimes you should go for that after-work drink, you should get to know your colleagues – they are friendly people.
 Don’t keep yourself to yourself all the time because you think the role requires that approach.
 It doesn’t!
 You can keep your boss’s confidence but still go out and have fun with your colleagues.
 Sometimes your head will hurt the next day.
 Take some aspirin.

 10. You are never going to enjoy the ‘boring’ stuff

 Photocopying, scanning, writing correspondence on behalf of your boss and all of the other ‘boring’ jobs are part of the role.
-They are not going away so focus on the good stuff – get really really good at the things you love.
-In the end you’ll be asked to do the fun stuff much more often.
-Shout from the rooftops about the stuff you are good at.
+They are not going away, so focus on the good stuff – get good at the things you love.
+In the end, you’ll be asked to do the fun stuff much more often.
+Shout from the rooftops about the things you are good at.
 Then shout a bit louder or at least until they pay attention.

 Just starting out as a new Assistant?
 Why not download our eBook?